 - 1. Reduce traffic congestion in the town centre and investigate opportunities to limit the number of heavy goods vehicles using the High Street. - 2.
 Seek improvements to the railway station with better facilities for all types of transport. - 3.
-Support the electrification of the rail line to Bedwyn and further west. - 4.
+Strongly support the electrification of the rail line to Bedwyn and further west. - 4.
 Reduce delays and ease traffic flow by investigating the diversion of the A4 via Charnham Park. - 5.
 Improve road safety on the A4 and A338 approaches to Hungerford. - 6.
-Introduce a zebra crossing on Bridge Street to allow safe crossing of the A338 for those using the new pedestrian footbridge across the canal. - 7.
+Seek to introduce a zebra crossing on Bridge Street to allow safe crossing of the A338 for those using the new pedestrian footbridge across the canal. - 7.
 Investigate opportunities to improve the access to the Tesco car park, having regard to pedestrian safety.

-- 8. Provide more short stay parking for shoppers with easy access to the High Street and more long stay parking for commuters. - 9.
+- 8. Seek to provide more short stay parking for shoppers with easy access to the High Street and more long stay parking for commuters. - 9.
 Seek to protect bus routes and/or seek more flexible services to rural areas such as shared cars, taxis and community transport (e.g. Dial a Ride). - 10.
-Reduce the speed limit on the Common from 40mph to 30mph.
+Seek to reduce speeds on the Common.